eclipsesource/tabris-decorators/README.md

 ### @injectable

 Apply this to a class to register it for injection.
-This causes a one-to-one relationship between dependency and injection:
+It can be injected as itself or as any of it's super-classes (except "Object").

 ```js
 class Foo {}